jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 - Establish connection to broker and request for tick data
 - Generate trade signals on each incoming tick
 - Open position with buy/sell orders, and reverse position
-- Lose money

-What It Cannot Do
+Disclaimer
 =========================
-- Make money
+- Any securities listed is not a solicitation to trade
+- This model has not been proven to make money, and I will not be responsible for any outcome of your trading account

 Final Notes
 ========================
-- I haven't come across any complete high-frequency trading model except those I've created, so here's one to get started off the ground and running.
+- I haven't come across any complete high-frequency trading model lying around, so here's one to get started off the ground and running.
-- Created in two weeks while dealing with final exams, job search, part-time internship and pet projects.
-Please forgive on sub-standard quality.
-- This model has never been tested with a real account.
-All testing done in demo account only.
+- This model has never been used with a real account.
+All testing was done in demo account only.
-- The included strategy parameters is likely to lose money than to make money.
+- The included strategy parameters are theoretical ideal conditions, which have not been adjusted for back-tested results.
 - If you know of anyone who might be interested to offer a job (i.e paid salary), please pass these links around with thanks.
 - I do have the right to work in the United States on OPT work visa, hopefully from June 01 2014 onwards (or when I receive my EAD card).